Public Art - Sculptures

 Public Art - Sculpture Program

-With funding from a voter approved Transient Guest Tax, the City of Liberty and the Liberty Arts Commission have developed an annual sculpture program that will include up to six original, three-dimensional works of art to be displayed for a one-year period at pre-selected sites within Liberty’s historic downtown that yield high visibility with both vehicular and pedestrian traffic.
+With funding from a voter approved Transient Guest Tax, the City of Liberty and the Liberty Arts Commission have developed an annual sculpture program that includes six original, three-dimensional works of art now on display through July 2019 around Liberty’s historic downtown.

 Guided Sculpture Tour